shawngraham/hist3812-f22/content/syllabus/schedule.md

 Information about 'paradata' can be found [here, section 4.6](http://www.londoncharter.org/principles/documentation.html).
 Look over all the course materials and start thinking now about your unessay.
 More information is available on the [assessment](/syllabus/assessment) page.

 ## M1.1
 + Sept 12: **Fiction, Non-Fiction, Creative Non-Fiction, Lies, and Counterfactuals**.
+[My slides from today.](https://hist3812.netlify.app/slides/sept12.html)
   - Have read for today:
     - Kelly, T. Mills.
 2014.
 True Facts or False Facts - Which Are More Authentic? in K. Kee, ed. _Pastplay_.
 U Michigan Press.
 [Permalink](https://www.jstor.org/stable/j.ctv65swr0.19 ).
     - Kavanagh, Erin.
 2019 'Writing wonders - Poetry as archaeological method?' in Daniël van Helden and Robert Witcher, ed. _Research the Archaeological Past through Imagined Narratives_ Routledge: London.
 184-209 [link to volume; scroll down to chapter](https://www-taylorfrancis-com.proxy.library.carleton.ca/books/edit/10.4324/9780203730904/researching-archaeological-past-imagined-narratives-dani%C3%ABl-van-helden-robert-witcher)